Origins of the Tocqueville Society

 Currently, 400 societies raise over $529 million dollars from nearly 25,000 individuals.
 These leaders share a global spirit of philanthropy and engage locally, nationally and globally to improve the lives of others.

 Other United Way Major Donor Programs

 Major Donors in other countries also give, advocate and volunteer through other programs.

 For example, major donor programs starting at $10,000 and up for United Ways in Canada provide more than $65 million for local communities.
-The United Way of Great Toronto's major donor program has 1,400 members, making it the largest in the world.
+The United Way of Greater Toronto's major donor program has 1,400 members, making it the largest major giving program in the United Way Network.
 In Korea, members of the Honor Society of the Community Chest of Korea make gifts of $10,000 USD or more.
 More than 160 members have given $16.5 million USD (18.3 Billion KRW).